- Off road parking

 - Note: Adults only

-- Note: Mobile phone reception can be variable
+- Note: Mobile reception and WiFi can be variable

 - Note: There is an unfenced pond in the shared garden